Procedures for Recognition of Prior Learning (RPL)

 - 60 credit points towards a Master’s degree.

 5.5 These limits may be subject to School specific limitations and appropriate compatibility of the prior learning with the module for which exemption is sought and/or award applied for, which may have specific subject requirements.
-Schools may apply to CRG via Academic Affairs, to have the maximum credit value considered for variation.
+Schools may apply to the ECQS via Academic Affairs, to have the maximum credit value considered for variation.

 6. Instances where RPL credit cannot be awarded